666666t/rustic/README.md

 This project intends to be a rewrite of the ArduinoBASIC project using the freedom granted by Rust.
 It aims to be a more professional and usable form of the basic interpreter originally presented in that project.

+Current Status: Non-functional.
+Only code currently executed is LET with single integer statements.

 # Installation
 ```
 git clone https://github.com/666666t/rustic.git